sergiooramas/tartarus/README.md

 You can also run train, prediction and evaluation separately.

 It is possible to obtain a specific layer prediction output from predict.py by using the -l parameter.

+## DLRS Experiments

+To reproduce the experiments in the Cold-start recommendation paper, you have to download the dataset from and untar it in the /tartarus folder.

+Then you can run the experiments by calling run_experiments.py, for example:

+For artist recommendation:

+python run_experiments.py rec_sparse sem-bio

+For multimodal recommendation:

+python run_experiments.py rec_multi a-sem-bio audio-emb